Code-Institute-Submissions/Project_2_Quiz-1/README.md

    ![](assets/images/homepage.PNG)

-  -Visual feedback when you get your answers right(green) and wrong(red).
+  - Visual feedback when you get your answers right(green) and wrong(red).

    ![](assets/images/correct.PNG)
    ![](assets/images/incorrect.PNG)

-   -Point system, when you get and answer correctly you get 100 points up to 1000
+   - Point system, when you get and answer correctly you get 100 points up to 1000

    ![](assets/images/correct.PNG)

-  -Ability to input your name at the end of the game to save your score
+  - Ability to input your name at the end of the game to save your score

   ![](assets/images/endScreen.PNG)

-  -Ability to have 5 of the highest scores saved
+  - Ability to have 5 of the highest scores saved

   ![](assets/images/scores.PNG)